oanhnn/example-deployer-slim/docs/setting-up-and-add-a-deployer-user-to-ec2.md

-# Adding a deployer user to Amazon EC2 Server
+# Setting up and add a deployer user to Amazon EC2 Server

 ## Login by default user